deadion2ttip/yelpington/august-first.md

 **Web Page URL:** (augustfirstvt.com)

+**Notes:**

-##Their bread is the best in town!
+- Their bread is the best in town!

-##MUST GET - Chipotle Breakfast Sandwich...
+- MUST GET - Chipotle Breakfast Sandwich...
 It's Killer!

+- They donate their leftover day olds.
+What good samaritans!